Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 Are you offering equity in these projects in exchange for the money?

-Well let me just say stay tuned.
+Well, let me just say stay tuned.

-This is something we're working with members of Congress on on legislation even as we speak and we're literally we're considering all of the above but what what we what you have in President Trump, whether it be straight out appropriations or public and private partnerships, is a president who wants to get this economy moving again and he wants to get America rolling again.
+But what you have in President Trump, whether it be straight-out appropriations or public and private partnerships, is a president who wants to get this economy moving again, and he wants to get America rolling again.

-And so we're going to work with members of Congress about the best way to do that in a fiscally responsible way and we'll have those details for you in the days ahead.
+And so we're going to work with members of Congress about the best way to do that in a fiscally responsible way.

-Mr. Vice President you the President are you surprised to any extent at all at the vitriol and the intensity of the opposition coming your way not just from the Democrats, but from the American people from uh fr from the media at virtually every turn are w is this something you expected is it worse or not as bad as you expected you have plans to deal with it.
+Mr. Vice President, you, the President, are you surprised to any extent at all at the vitriol and the intensity of the opposition coming your way, not just from the Democrats, some of the American people, from the media, at virtually every turn.

-Well uh what I'll tell you is I've been very moved at the outpouring of support from people all across the country for President Trump's decisive leadership on a broad range of issues.
+Well, what I'll tell you is I've been very moved at the outpouring of support from people all across the country for President Trump's decisive leadership on a broad range of issues.

-I had the privilege a week ago of speaking to the March for Life in front of 50,000 largely young people on the National Mall, and to see their enthusiasm for a president who kept his word standing for the sanctity of life.
+I had the privilege a week ago of speaking to the March for Life in front of 50,000 largely young people on the National Mall, and to see their enthusiasm for a president who kept his word, standing for the sanctity of life.

-It was deeply moving to me, to see people that came to the inauguration from all over the country.
+It was deeply moving to me to see people that came to the inauguration from all over the country.

-And with regard to Americans that that uh disagree with our agenda that's their every right we respect their right to be heard from I will tell you the negative media coverage that we've gotten from many quarters, present company accepted, um, has been striking to me.
+I will tell you the negative media coverage that we've gotten from many quarters, president company accepted, has been striking to me.

-I I have to tell you that in in all of my life there was always a grace period, right?
+I have to tell you that in all of my life, there was always a grace period, right, for new presidents coming in.

 I think they call it a honeymoon, right?